Ispir-Mihai/top-gainers-losers/README.md

 # Top Gainers & Losers from CoinMarketCap
-> This is a webscraper the scrapes data from CoinMarketCap using BeautifulSoup and requests
+> A webscraper which scrapes data from CoinMarketCap using BeautifulSoup and requests